-Catya Plate, born in Barcelona, Spain, is a Brooklyn based multi-award winning filmmaker and artist, working in sculpture, painting, drawing, installation and artist books.
+Catya Plate, born in Barcelona, Spain, is a Brooklyn based multi-award winning filmmaker and multidisciplinary artist, working in sculpture, painting, drawing, installation and artist books.
 Raised in Germany, she attended the Werkkunstschule, Köln, before coming to New York in 1987 through a Fulbright Scholarship for post-graduate Fine Arts studies at the School of Visual Arts.

 In 1996 she received an Artist in the Marketplace award from the Bronx Museum of the Arts and in 2008 her work was selected for permanent inclusion in the Art Base of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.

 In 2009, she created Clothespin Freak Productions to bring her “Clothespin Freaks” characters to life through stop-motion animation short films.
 In 2012, her first film "The Reading", was awarded Best Animated Film at the Seattle True Independent Film Festival.

 “Hanging By A Thread”, her second short film, won 9 awards including Best Animated Film awards at the New Hampshire Film Festival, Seattle True Independent Film Festival and Nevada City Film Festival, and a Spirit Award at the Brooklyn Film Festival, a Platinum Remi Award at the 48th Annual WorldFest Houston and two Awards of Excellence at the prestigious IndieFEST Film and Best Shorts Competition.
 It screened at over 22 film festivals in the US and abroad, like the Academy Award-qualifying St. Louis International Film Festival.
 Catya has recently been added to the prestigious GREAT WOMEN ANIMATORS list and is a juror for animation and experimental film at the Brooklyn Film Festival.